jpoehls/zduck.com/_posts/2013/2013-12-10-differential-backups-using-7zip-and-powershell.md

 ![Screenshot of script folder]({{site.url}}/assets/forposts/differential-backups/script-folder.png "Screenshot of script folder")

 I have a Windows Scheduled Task that runs a differential backup (`diff-backup.cmd`) hourly.
 The differential backup is usually pretty fast, so running hourly is no problem.

 I have another task that runs the upload (`upload-backup.cmd`) once a day when I am connected to the VPN.
 Task Scheduler is supposedly smart enough to only run the task if the VPN connection is available and to retry on a regular basis if it isn't.
 I've never used this feature before so we'll see how it goes.
 I can always fall back to manually running this via a desktop shortcut.

 ## The Script

-My script really isn't suited to sharing verbatim but I do want to share the good parts.
+My script isn't suited to sharing verbatim but I do want to share the good parts.

 ### Selecting the most recent full backup